 Born in 1972 in Devon, England, Jayson Lilley is a British contemporary artist based in London.
 Jayson trained at UCA, where he gained a First Class Honours degree in Visual Communication and worked in book cover design before becoming a professional artist.

-Jason incorporates the practices of painting, collage and printmaking.
+Jason incorporates the practices of painting, collage and printmaking in his art.
 He is recognised for producing works of urban scenes and iconic architecture.
 With influences coming from Japanese Ukiyo-e and Constructivism, Jayson has great admiration for the work of Katsushika Hokusai and Alexander Rodchenko.

 Jayson’s paintings are represented by galleries worldwide and held in numerous private collections, most notably in London, New York, Hong Kong and most recently Moscow.
 His screen prints have been reproduced and published extensively around the world.